loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 1. If the upstream connection is wireless (more likely), go to `radio0` and click on _Scan_ (if you're using the opposite radio, you'll need to adjust).
 From the list of networks, select the hotel's WiFi.
 On the next screen, make sure you check the box that says _Replace wireless configuration_, then enter your hotel's WiFi password (if there is no password, leave it blank).
 1. If the hotel has a captive portal, you just need to visit a page like [https://google.com](https://google.com) or [http://neverssl.com](http://neverssl.com) on your client device and you'll be redirected.

-There is an OpenWrt package called [travelmate](https://github.com/openwrt/packages/blob/master/net/travelmate/files/README.md) that supposedly assists with connection handling, but I never needed it during my travels.

 ## If you have issues

 If you have problems connecting to captive portals and getting internet access, you might want to try disabling DNS rebind protection.
-This is because the OpenWrt router is behind another router, so DNS responses from the upstream router might contain [private IPs](https://datatracker.ietf.org/doc/html/rfc1918) (e.g., `10.0.0.0`, `172.16.0.0`, or `192.168.0.0`).
+This is because the OpenWrt router is behind another router (i.e., double-NAT), so DNS responses from the upstream router might contain [private IPs](https://datatracker.ietf.org/doc/html/rfc1918) (e.g., `10.0.0.0`, `172.16.0.0`, or `192.168.0.0`).

 ```
 uci set dhcp.@dnsmasq[0].rebind_protection='0'